The Goethe-Institut Award for New Translation

 The winner receives an award of EUR 1,000 and attendance at the Leipzig Book Fair, as well as the International Translators' meeting organised by the Literary Colloquium Berlin.

-Open to emerging British translators of literature who translate from German into the English language.
+The competition is open to emerging British translators of literature who translate from German into English.

 Website: Society of Authors